 The recently released Viper Ultralight is a mouse that tips the scales at just 69 grams.
 What’s even more impressive is that Razer accomplished such a light mouse without any holes which is a huge plus.
 This great performance of this mouse makes it the new king of ultra-light gaming mice.

 Inside the ambidextrous shell is Razer’s 16K DPI optical sensor that has been tried and tested in many other Razer mice and performs flawlessly.
 The switches have light beam based actuation, so they’re pretty much optical switches that register button clicks faster than traditional mechanical switches.
 There is a total of 8 programmable buttons in total, all of which can be reassigned through Razer Synapse 3 for anything from simple tasks, to complex macros.

 Just like most modern Razer products, you’ll find customizable Chroma RGB lighting, so you can set things up just the way you like them.
 There are a few presets included as well.
 The cord is a drag-free cord that supposedly doesn’t drag and reduces quite a bit of weight.
 The Viper is truly one of if not the best lightweight gaming mouse options on the market today.

 Glorious Model O

-Glorious introduced the Model O a short while ago, and it does have quite a lot going for it.
-Its highlight feature is certainly the weight – at 67 grams, this is the lightest gaming mouse that has RGB lights.
+Glorious introduced the Model O a short while ago, and it has quite a lot going for it.
+They have also recently released the lighter Glorious Model O minus.
+The original Model O has a weight of about 67 grams while the Model O minus comes in at about 58 grams.
+This makes it one of if not the lightest gaming mouse that has RGB lights.

 The honeycomb shell isn’t only stiff and strong, but it’s also very comfortable.
 Even when it’s hot, you’ll still be able to keep your palms fresh and cool.
 And if you’re worried about that, no, you won’t feel the holes while gaming.